HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Methodology

-The expansion ratio in MLP is generally set to 4 in the original ViT, which makes the hidden dimension $4\times$ wider than the embedding dimension $C_1$.
-Despite this setting improving model capacity, the wider dimension consumes a significant portion of the memory resource.
-To mitigate this bottleneck, the proposed HRMedSeg sets the expansion ratio as 2 in both MBConvs and MLP following the insights of the recent studies \cite{wang2024repvit, xiong2024efficientsam, cai2023efficientvit}.
-In addition, the width of the embedding dimension $C_1$ and the depth $L$ of the network are also major factors that affect memory costs.
-The previous study \cite{wu2022tinyvit} has proven that the wider dimension facilitates the learning of hard-sample representations during training whereas feature distillation can avoid the drawbacks of hard samples since it eliminates the demand for using ground truth labels.
-Moreover, the deeper model is more likely to lead to overfitting on medical datasets as they usually contain limited fully-annotated labels due to the expensive costs of pixel-level annotations Therefore, our HRMedSeg adopts a narrower embedding dimension and shallow structure (\textit{i.e.,} $C_1=96, L=10$).
+To construct our HER-Seg framework, we first adopt the CE-Encoder to achieve efficient feature extraction from high-resolution medical images.
+It begins with patch embedding to tokenize the input medical image into sequential patches, followed by 2 channel-interactive layers and $L$ transformer blocks.
+The expansion ratio in MLP is generally set to 4 in the original ViT, which makes the hidden dimension $4\times$ wider than the embedding dimension $C$.
+Despite this setting improving model capacity, the wider dimension consumes a significant portion of parameters and memory resources during high-resolution image processing.
+To mitigate this bottleneck, our HER-Seg sets the expansion ratio to 2 in both DWConv and MLP layers.
+Moreover, deeper models are more likely to lead to overfitting on medical datasets as they usually contain limited fully-annotated labels due to the expensive pixel-level annotations.
+Therefore, our CE-Encoder adopts a narrower embedding dimension and shallow structure: $C=96, L=10$ to achieve optimal efficiency-performance trade-off.

+Furthermore, we adopt a simple but efficient neck layer that consists of a $3\times3$ convolution followed by a $1\times1$ convolution to expand the dimension of the image embedding to $D$, further enhancing the model capacity and expressive power.
+The refined feature map is then fed into the ME-Decoder for final segmentation mask generation.
+The predicted segmentation mask $y$ is supervised by the combination of cross-entropy loss $\mathcal{L}_{\rm CE}$ and dice loss $\mathcal{L}_{\rm Dice}$, as follows:

+where $\lambda_1$ and $\lambda_2$ are the coefficients to balance these two loss terms.
+In this way, the holistically efficient design enables HER-Seg to handle high-resolution medical images with low computation and memory cost while maintaining competitive segmentation performance across diverse medical modalities.